Cholmes24/JID-0338/README.md

 ### Bug Fixes

-Mobile Application:
+**Mobile Application:**

-Constant updating of the current timestamps of all matches no longer causes a memory leak due to the flood of excess time updates every 80 milliseconds to the database.
+  * Constant updating of the current timestamps of all matches no longer causes a memory leak due to the flood of excess time updates every 80 milliseconds to the database.

-Selecting a match no longer inhibits users from returning to the match selection screen to select a different match.
+  * Selecting a match no longer inhibits users from returning to the match selection screen to select a different match.

-Desktop Application:
+**Desktop Application:**

-Warnings produced on startup unrelated to the current instance of the application have been removed.
+  * Warnings produced on startup unrelated to the current instance of the application have been removed.

-CSV exporter no longer crashes the application.
+  * CSV exporter no longer crashes the application.

-If the user assigns a point to one competitor and no points to the other competitor, the page correctly refreshes.
+  * If the user assigns a point to one competitor and no points to the other competitor, the page correctly refreshes.

 ### Known Bugs

-The desktop application has links that does not allow for the user to navigate to the application.
+  * The desktop application contains links that do not allow for the user to navigate to the application.

-Desktop version is periodically unable to recognize when warnings are undone from the mobile app.
+  * Desktop version is periodically unable to recognize when warnings are undone from the mobile app.

-Desktop version is periodically unable to recognize when time is added to the timer on mobile app.
+  * Desktop version is periodically unable to recognize when time is added to the timer on mobile app.

-No login feature that can track which referee makes which changes to a match.
+  * No official login feature that track names of which referee makes changes to a match.